cecilialee/cecilialee.github.io/_posts/2017-12-05-intro-to-r-programming.md

 #[1] "numeric"
 ```

 Functions are always accompanied with loads of arguments for configurations.
 However, you don't have to supply all of the arguments for a function to work.

+Here is the documentation of the `sum()` function:

 \# usage
 : `sum(..., na.rm = FALSE)`